apache/incubator-hugegraph/hugegraph-server/hugegraph-dist/README.md

 2. Using docker compose

-    We can also use `docker-compose up -d`.
-The `docker-compose.yaml` is below:
+    Certainly we can only deploy server without other instance.
+Additionally, if we want to manage other HugeGraph-related instances with `server` in a single file, we can deploy HugeGraph-related instances via `docker-compose up -d`.
+The `docker-compose.yaml` is as below:

     ```yaml
     version: '3'